Somerset West: Geography

 Somerset West is located on the N2 about 45 km east of Cape Town and 20 km kilometres south of Stellenbosch.
 The town borders Strand and Gordon's Bay and is overlooked by the Helderberg Mountain (meaning "clear mountain"), a part of the Hottentots-Holland range of mountains.
 The Hottentots-Holland mountains surround Somerset West in an amphitheatre shape.

 Suburbs

-Somerset West includes more than 65 suburbs covering a large area of 61.37 square kilometres within its administrative boundaries, extending from the satellite villages of Firgrove in the west and Sir Lowry's Pass Village in the east.
+Somerset West includes more than 65 suburbs covering a large area of 61.37 square kilometres within its administrative boundaries, extending from the satellite areas of Firgrove to the west and Sir Lowry's Pass Village to the east.
 It includes the following suburbs: